 In other words, if you sign in with a “work or school, or personal Microsoft account”, but this account has not been added to your service request by the Microsoft Support Professional, you will only be able to Add files.

-If for any reason that you cannot use that “work or school, or personal Microsoft account” to sign in, and you need to view, download, and delete files in your workspace, contact a Microsoft Support Professional for alternative methods of transferring files to you securely.
+If for any reason you cannot use that “work or school, or personal Microsoft account” to sign in, and you need to view, download, or delete files in your workspace, the Microsoft Support Professional assigned to your service request can provide you with a temporary “work or school Microsoft account” to sign in with.

 The Secure File Exchange Experience